 The Egyptian craftsmen or artisans were organized by a system based on hierarchies as most of them were employed by pharaohs, the centralized government or the temple priests.
 They learned their craft and art from their former masters who ensured stylistic continuity of their legacy of beautiful art objects created for the world of the living or the dead and by upholding the principles of Ma'at of balance.
 These masters could have learned from one's parents or neighbors or close relatives.
-They labored in a very organized workshop and special communities as shown by the builders of Dier el-Medina.
-They were honored and their abilities during their time but they remained anonymous.
-Ancient Egypt was blessed with highly sophisticated craftsmen varying from carpenters, stonemasons, sculptors, builders, weavers, blacksmiths, spinners, dressmakers, glass-blowers, potters, foundry workers, and scribes.
-Most craftsmen worked as paid workers for temples, or royal institutions as not everyone could have set himself up to be an independent tradesman.
+They labored in a very organized workshop and special communities, as shown by the builders of Deir el-Medina.
+They were honored and their abilities during their time, but they remained anonymous.
+Ancient Egypt was blessed with highly sophisticated craftsmen varying from carpenters, stonemasons, sculptors, builders, weavers, blacksmiths, spinners, dressmakers, glassblowers, potters, foundry workers, and scribes.
+Most craftsmen worked as paid workers for temples, or royal institutions, as not everyone could have set himself up to be an independent tradesman.

 Egypt Tours Portal prides itself on being the best travel agency in Egypt as proven by our numerous positive reviews.

 My fiancé and I booked a private 5 day tour of Egypt with ETP starting in Cairo followed by Aswan, Abu Simbel and Luxor.
 We just got home and continue to talk ...Read More